nickyhajal/world-domination-summit/_content/submit-your-story.md

 ## Submit Your Story

-# The best part about WDS is you and your stories.
+# The best part of WDS is you.

 Over the past 6 years 10,000+ amazing adventurers have taken part in WDS.
 As we reflect over the many memories and connections we've made together, we want to know <b>how has WDS impacted your life?</b>